-Hosmer HR in 9th lifts Padres over Reds to cap soggy series
+Hosmer HR In 9th Lifts Padres Over Reds To Cap Soggy Series

 Padres: Rookie RHP Brett Kennedy won’t make his next scheduled start while dealing with swelling in his left knee that developed after trying to bunt Friday against Cincinnati.

-Reds: LHP Amir Garrett is ready to be activated from the disabled list.
-Garrett has been out since Aug.
-29 with a bruised left foot.
+Reds: LHP Amir Garrett is ready to be activated from the disabled list, interim manager Jim Riggleman said.
+Garrett has been out since August 29 with a bruised left foot.

 UP NEXT